Use Aurora HDR for free for 14 days.

 Sumopaint is another web-based GIMP alternative you can use for getting creative for free.
 It might not be the best option for complex projects, but it has all the essentials.
 Since Sumopaint is an online tool, you don’t need to worry about operating system compatibility, which is probably the coolest thing about online editors.

 With support for layers, layer effects, and blending modes, Sumopaint enables you to do more than just cropping and resizing.
 It includes over 300 brushes to suit your creative needs; some of them are even animated!
 Plus, Sumopaint allows you to create not only your own brushes but also shapes of any size and appearance.
 Sumopaint has tons of mind-blowing effects and filters and features all the necessary tools for creating whatever you have in mind.
 It’s not as feature-rich as GIMP, but it’s a great option for basic to slightly advanced editing.
+There are free and paid versions.

 Unlike GIMP, PhotoLine can’t boast a plethora of fancy features.
 However, it supports layers, grouping, and blending modes, as well as RGB, CMYK, and Lab color models.
 The app is packed with a decent selection of tools, including for liquifying, zooming, cropping, painting, selecting, erasing, and touching up.
 It has pretty much everything you need for basic image editing, including dozens of effects and filters.
 You can try PhotoLine free for 30 days.
 However, you’ll have to pay to use it after the trial period.